Horace King (architect): Rise to prominence

 During a time of financial difficulty, in 1837, Godwin transferred the enslavement of King to his wife and her uncle, William Carney Wright of Montgomery, Alabama.
 Godwin may have done this to prevent his creditors from obtaining King.
 Wright allowed King to marry Frances Gould Thomas, a free woman of color, in April 1839.
-It was highly uncommon for enslavers to allow such marriages since Frances' free status meant that their children would all be born free.
+It was highly uncommon for enslavers to allow such marriages; Frances' free status meant that their children would all be born free.
 Slavery states had incorporated the principle of partus sequitur ventrem into law since the colonial period, which said that children took the social status of their mothers, whether enslaved or free.

 By 1840, King was publicly acknowledged as a "co-builder" with Godwin, an uncommon honor for an enslaved person.
 King's prominence had eclipsed Godwin's by the early 1840s.
 King worked independently as architect and superintendent of major bridge projects in Columbus, Mississippi, (1843) and Wetumpka, Alabama, (1844).
 While working on the Eufaula bridge, King met Tuscaloosa attorney and entrepreneur Robert Jemison, Jr., who soon began using King on several projects in Lowndes County, Mississippi, including the 420 ft Columbus, Mississippi bridge.
 Jemison would remain King's friend and associate for the rest of his life.
 King bridged the Tallapoosa River at Tallassee, Alabama in 1845.
 Later that same year, he built three small bridges for Jemison near Steens, Mississippi, where the latter owned several mills.